Have you ever wondered why roses have thorns?

 Hybrid tea roses resulted from cross-breeding between common tea roses and hybrid perpetual roses in 1867.

-They grow from 3-7 feet tall to 3-5 feet wide and require USDA hardiness zone 5-9 to grow appropriately.
+They grow from 3-7 feet tall to 3-5 feet wide, requiring USDA hardiness zone 5-9 to grow appropriately.

 Top 10 Thornless Roses